hellokaung/urwaiter.net/README.md

 Your Waiter is currently in **Beta**.

-* Free for restaurants to test
+- Free for restaurants to test
-* Manual setup supported
+- Manual setup supported
-* Feedback-driven improvements
+- Feedback-driven improvements
-* No monthly fee during beta

 This phase is focused on real-world testing with local restaurants.